excess-project/cluster-power-tools/power-measurement-system/power_tools/Readme.txt

  (see ../driver/Readme.txt about hpc_converter)
 =======================================================
-This package contains the tools to calculate the power consumption during a certain periode, to filter the measured values, to concatenate the measured values, which are stored in the sequencies of the files.
+This package contains the tools to calculate the power consumption during a certain period of time ,to filter the measured values, to concatenate the measured values, which are stored in the sequencies of the files.
 =======================================================